-The extent of your pet insurance policy’s coverage will depend on the provider and plan that you choose.
-When choosing a plan, coverage you may look for for includes:
+The extent of your pet insurance policy's coverage will depend on the provider and plan that you choose.
+When choosing a plan, the coverage you may look for includes:

 It is very rare for any pet insurance provider to cover pre-existing conditions.
 However, some providers, such as ASPCA, will cover conditions that have been cured and have shown no symptoms for at least 180 days.

 While these are things that you should insist that your plan cover, there are some other things that you’ll likely have to live without.
 In addition to not covering pre-existing conditions, it is common practice for insurers to exclude cosmetic procedures, like ear cropping or claw removal, as well as breeding costs.

 Pet insurance costs vary widely and depend on many factors, including:

 To put it simply, the younger and healthier your pet is, the cheaper a premium you’ll pay.
 The more you pay, the higher your annual limit and range of coverage will be.

 In addition, the amount of deductible you’re willing to pay, your reimbursement level and the amount of your annual limit will also affect your monthly payment.
 So it is important to understand what these terms mean: